What Is the Membership Fee to Join the Tour?

 What will I receive at individual tournaments?

 TJGT will provide multiple types of tee gifts including golf shirts, hats, winter mittens, work out shirts, tee shirts, winter beanies, and a variety of different gifts for players at every tournament.
-Titleist ProV1 golf balls will be given as well: One dozen @ Major & Invitational.
-Invitational/Major tee gifts will vary depending on sponsorship but are usually double the gifts of a normal tournament.
+All players will receive 1 Dozen Callaway Chrome Soft golf balls at every tournament.

 Is There a Non-Member Policy or Option to Play if I Do Not Want to Join?

 Yes, a player who has not registered online for membership and desires to participate in an TJGT event is considered a non-member.
 If a player wants to play as a non-member, he/she should contact Donna Smith for instructions on tournament registration.
-Non-members are subject to an additional $75 fee per tournament and will not receive membership gifts.
-(NOTE: Invitationals excluded – designated with *** on schedule)
+Non-members are subject to an additional fee per tournament and will not receive membership gifts that vary from tournament to tournament.

 If I Lose My Password, How Do I Find It?